Breastfeeding on Demand

 - Let your baby breastfeed for as long as they want on one breast, and then only offer the other.

 - During growth spurts, your baby might breastfeed more often than usual.

 - If your newborn baby is not breastfeeding at least every two hours, you will need to wake your baby for extra feedings.

-- How to know when he is full: Your baby will let you know when he/she is full by pulling away from your breast, or by ending the suck.
+- How to know when he is full: Your baby will let you know when they are full by pulling away from your breast or by ending the suck.

-- Extreme demand feeding: If your baby is drinking a lot and spitting up a lot, you should find out if he/she is not suffering from acid reflux.
+- Extreme demand feeding: If your baby is drinking a lot and spitting up a lot, you should find out if they are not suffering from acid reflux.